jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3zd.md

 France has produced so many eminent men of letters.
 It is strange that none have been a university professor.
 The famous Gassendi was a professor in the university of Aix.

-When his genius was recognized, he was told that he could easily find in the church= a more quiet and comfortable subsistence, and a better situation for pursuing his studies.
+When his genius was recognized, he was told that he could easily find in the church:
+- a more quiet and comfortable subsistence
+- a better situation for pursuing his studies.

 He immediately followed this advice.
 Voltaire's observation may be applied to France and all Roman Catholic countries.

 We very rarely find in any of them an eminent man of letters who is a professor in a university, except in law and physics.
 The Church is not so likely to draw from those professions.
 After the Church of Rome, the Church of England is the richest and best endowed in Christendom.

 In England, the Church is continually draining the universities of all their best members.
 An old college tutor who is an eminent man of letters, is as rarely found there as in any Roman catholic country.
 On the contrary, in Protestant countries like Switzerland, Germany, Holland, Scotland, Sweden, and Denmark, the most eminent men of letters have been university professors.